-For many elderly or disabled patients, moving from a laying to standing position requires assistance from carers.
-In many cases, the carer providing the assistance can be placed at risk of injuring him or herself due to lifting strain.
+For many elderly or disabled patients, moving from a lying to standing position requires assistance from carers.
+In many cases, the carer providing assistance can be placed at risk of injuring him or herself due to lifting strain.
 This risk can be seriously reduced with the use of a properly installed bed hoist from HLS Healthcare, and in this post, we’re explaining how to correctly perform this function.

 First and foremost, it’s important to remember to check that the hoist being used is paired with a sling that is suitable both for the hoist itself and the patient.
 Just about all bed hoists can be used with interchangeable slings and other implements that are sized according to the need.
 So, before attempting to move a patient with a hoist, ensure that the sling is of the appropriate style and size.

 Step 1: Position the sling beneath the patient while he or she is in a laying-down position, facing up.